Who we are

+Who we are

+>

-The Right Honourable Lord Hollick is a Member of the House of Lords.
+> The Right Honourable Lord Hollick is a Member of the House of Lords.
 He is a non-executive director of Honeywell International.
 He was Chief Executive of UBM plc, a Partner at KKR and led the media industry team in Europe.
 He was Chairman of SBS Broadcasting and a director of The Nielsen Company.
 He is a member of the board of the Bureau of Investigative Journalism and The Royal Society.

+>

-Lady Hollick OBE is a businesswoman and consultant with a wide-ranging involvement in broadcasting and the arts.
-A former investigative journalist, she worked for many years in television (as Sue Woodford), where her roles included founding commissioning editor of Multicultural Programmes for Channel 4 and producer/ director of World in Action for Granada TV.
-Other causes and organisations which she has been associated with include the Stuart Hall Foundation, African Medical and Research Foundation (AMREF), the Leader’s Quest Foundation, Complicite theatre company, Reprieve, Free Word and Tate Galleries.
+> Lady Hollick OBE is a businesswoman and consultant with a wide-ranging involvement in broadcasting and the arts.
+A former investigative journalist, she worked for many years in television, where her roles included founding commissioning editor of Multicultural Programmes for Channel 4 and producer/ director of World in Action for Granada TV.
+Other causes and organisations which she has been associated with include the Stuart Hall Foundation, African Medical and Research Foundation (AMREF), the Leader’s Quest Foundation and Tate Galleries.

+>

-Jonathan May is a digital fundraising expert, Founder of Hubbub and an Associate Partner at More Partnership.
+> Jonathan May is a digital fundraising expert, Founder of Hubbub and an Associate Partner at More Partnership.
 He also served as a Director of the UK Crowdfunding Association for two years at the inception of the regulatory environment approving the use of equity crowdfunding in the UK.
 Jonathan has helped build digital giving programmes at over 50 UK universities and nonprofits, is a Winston Churchill Fellow, Fellow of the Royal Society of Arts, and Leadership Fellow of St George’s House, Windsor.